On the Fourier Mean Bodies of a Convex Body: Open Questions

 \section{Open Questions}

 There are a few natural questions that remain open.
-It was shown by R. Gardner and G. Zhang \cite{GZ98} two convex bodies $K,D\subset \R^n$ satisfy $R_p K = R_p D$ for all $p$ if and only if $g_K =g_D$ point-wise.
-Actually, one only needs the equality of $R_p K$ and $R_p D$ in an open interval of $p's$.
+It was shown by R. Gardner and G. Zhang \cite{GZ98} that two convex bodies $K,D\subset \R^n$ satisfy $R_p K = R_p D$ for all $p$ if and only if $g_K =g_D$ pointwise.
+Actually, one only needs equality of $R_p K$ and $R_p D$ on an open interval of values of $p$.
 In turn, whether or not $K$ is determined by $g_K$ is known to be false in general (see the survey \cite{GB23}), but it is true when restricted to origin-symmetric bodies.

 A more difficult question is whether or not $R_p K = R_p D$ for a fixed $p >-1$ implies $g_K=g_D$.
 We formally state this question.

 \begin{ques} Fix $p>-1$.
 Let $K,D\subset \R^n$ be convex bodies such that $R_p K = R_p D$.
 Then, is it true that $g_K=g_D$? \end{ques}